Emc2356/Visualizations/README.md

 ##### The `MazeSolver` takes in a `maze.json` file in the same directory as the `MazeSolver.py` file

 # Other
+> Ray Casting
 > Sudoku Solver
 > Fourier Series
 > DiffusionLimitedAggregation
+> Tesseract